gemc/home/_examples/optical/cherenkov.md

     variation: C4F10
 ```

-Different radiator materials will produce different photon yields, and at different angles, see the image below.
+Different radiator materials produce different photon yields and angles, as shown below.
-We suggest to match the variation name to the file name in the `gstreamer` option.
+Use the variation name in the `gstreamer` filename when you want separate output files for each variation.

 <br/>